astridx/meinblog/sik/r/firebase-test/index.md

 ---
-title: "How to test Firebase with Jest"
+title: 'How to test Firebase with Jest'
-description: "Learn how to test Firebase functions from database and authentication with Jest.
-Jest allows you to mock Firebase and its functions for integration and unit testing ..."
+description: 'Learn how to test Firebase functions from database and authentication with Jest.
+Jest allows you to mock Firebase and its functions for integration and unit testing ...'
-date: "2020-02-06T13:56:46+02:00"
+date: '2020-02-06T13:56:46+02:00'
-categories: ["Firebase"]
+categories: ['Firebase']
-keywords: ["firebase test", "firebase testing", "firebase jest", "firebase mock"]
+keywords:
+  ['firebase test', 'firebase testing', 'firebase jest', 'firebase mock']
-hashtags: ["#100DaysOfCode", "#Firebase"]
+hashtags: ['#100DaysOfCode', '#Firebase']
-banner: "./images/banner.jpg"
+banner: './images/banner.jpg'
-contribute: ""
+contribute: ''
-author: ""
+author: ''
 ---

 <Sponsorship />